Sri Lanka's Easter Bombings Bring Renewed Violence To A Long-Troubled Country

 Little is known about the group, which came to light a few years ago when it was involved in violence in the city of Batticaloa, near the site of one of Sunday's church attacks.
 It was also reportedly known for vandalizing Buddhist statues.
 Sunday's attacks were on a massively larger scale than anything for which the group had previously been blamed.
 The country has no history of Muslim militancy.

-The group has a similar name to one based in India's southern state of Tamil Nadu — the Tamil Nadu Thowheed Jamaath, which calls itself non-political and is reported to have denied any links with the group named by Sri Lanka's government.
+The group has a name similar to that of a group based in India's southern state of Tamil Nadu — the Tamil Nadu Thowheed Jamaath, which calls itself nonpolitical and is reported to have denied any links with the group named by Sri Lanka's government.

 It would be unusual for a new and relatively untested extremist group to carry out such a broad and coordinated attack on its first attempt.
-"We do not believe these attacks were carried out by a group of people who were confined to this country," Sri Lanka's Health Minister and Cabinet spokesman Rajitha Senaratne said on Monday.
+"We do not believe these attacks were carried out by a group of people who were confined to this country," Sri Lanka's health minister and Cabinet spokesman, Rajitha Senaratne, said on Monday.
 "There was an international network without which these attacks could not have succeeded."

 Was there any warning about the attacks?